paskaeu25/power-pulse-gym/README.md

 # Power Pulse Gym Website 💪

 👋 Welcome to the GitHub repository for the Power Pulse Gym website!
-This README provides an overview of the technologies used to build the website and shares insights into our development journey.
+This README provides an overview of the technologies used to build the website and shares insights into my development journey.

 ![power-pulse-gym](https://github.com/paskaeu25/power-pulse-gym/assets/60621475/bed17f6f-117a-47a3-b63e-182e4602921f)